index

 + +

 Needle Engine provides an easy-to-use web component that can be used to display rich, interactive 3D scenes directly in HTML with just a few lines of code.
-It's the same web component that powers our integrations.

 Quick Start

-:::Open this example on Stackblitz
+Open this example on Stackblitz

-Install needle-engine from a CDN
+Install from CDN

 While our default template uses vite, Needle Engine can also be used directly with vanilla Javascript – without using any bundler.